 Resolution #23-04-884 - Approval of Updated IMEA Risk Management Policy - General Counsel Troy Fodor explained that FERC requires the RTO's, including MISO and PJM, to have minimum participation criteria for market participants to be eligible to participate in the markets and PJM and MISO rules require market participants to have Risk Management Policies.
 He summarized the information contained in IMEA's Risk Management Policy to include the President & CEO's authority; the commitment to maintain capitalization relative to the level of service to be transacted in the RTO markets; credit and liquidity management (investment grade credit rating, long-term contracts, debt service coverage, rate policy and cash reserves); market risk management (asset ownership, bilateral contracting, BTMG, market purchases, daily scheduling and balancing, credit limits and collateral with RTOs); daily market purchase limits for employees by position; Renewable Energy Credits (REC) purchase and sale guidelines and limits; Financial Transmission Rights (FTR) guidelines and limits for hedging congestion risk along with staffing and training.
-Dominic Rivara moved to approve Resolution #23-04-884 as presented.
-The motion was seconded by Larry Taylor and the roll call vote was unanimous with the exception of the representative from Farmer City showing an abstention due to not being connected to the webinar.
+Bob Coble moved to approve Resolution #23-04-884 as presented.
+The motion was seconded by Tim Birk and the roll call vote was unanimous with the exception of the representative from Freeburg showing an abstention due his having left the meeting.

 Board Meeting Procedures - CEO Gaden stated that the Governor has ended the COVID-19 declaration effective May 11, 2023 and, as a result, the IMEA remote/hybrid Board meetings with Members participating and voting remotely will no longer be authorized by the Open Meetings Act after that date.
 All meetings beginning with the June Board meetings and beyond will require Board Members to be in attendance in person to be able to vote and members of the public to be in person to be allowed to have an opportunity to make a public comment.
 Staff recognizes that there are times when Board Members cannot attend in person, but would like to view the meetings to stay informed as well as members of the public who would also like to view the meetings without making the trip to Springfield.
 Gaden explained that in order to accommodate both the Board Members and the public.
 IMEA will provide a "Microsoft Teams" webinar to Board members and members of the public for viewing purposes only.
 This means that the microphones from the IMEA offices will remain open, but all remote webinar microphones will be muted.
 IMEA staff recommends that the Board approve this plan to comply with in-person meeting requirements, yet allow for limited remote access to public meetings moving forward.
-Mike Ryder moved to approve the plan as presented.
-The motion was seconded by Dan Cook and the roll call vote was unanimous with the exception of the representative from Farmer City and Chatham showing as abstentions due to the Farmer City representative not being connected to the webinar and the Chatham representative having temporarily left the meeting.
+Cory Sheehy moved to approve the plan as presented.
+The motion was seconded by Larry Taylor and the roll call vote was unanimous with the Freeburg showing an abstention due his having left the meeting.

 Resolution #23-04-885 - Establishing the Schedule of Meetings for the 2023-2024 Fiscal Year - CEO Kevin Gaden reviewed the IMEA Executive Board/Board of Director's meeting schedule for the upcoming fiscal year.
-Cory Sheehy moved to approve this Resolution, seconded by Brad Myers.
-The roll call vote showed unanimous approval with the exception of the representative from Farmer City showing an abstention due to not being connected to the webinar.
+Tim Birk moved to approve this Resolution, seconded by Corv Sheehy.
+The roll call vote showed unanimous approval with Freeburg showing an abstention due to his having left the meeting.